For the macarons:

 - Line two baking trays with non-stick parchment paper.
-Place the ground almonds and icing sugar into a food processor and blend for 15 seconds.
+Place the ground almonds, hazelnuts, icing sugar and cocoa into a food processor and blend for 15 seconds.
 Sieve the mixture into a large bowl.

-- Gradually add in the caster sugar, a tablespoon at a time.
-Whisk until it forms a stiff peaks.
+- Gradually add in the caster sugar, one tablespoon at a time.
+Whisk until it forms stiff peaks.
 The meringue should be firm and glossy.
 Whisk in the vanilla.

 - Pour the mix into a piping bag with a 1cm round nozzle.
 Pipe 32 rounds onto the prepared tray.

-- Tap the tray onto the counter to remove any air bubbles.
+- Sprinkle on some extra coconut on the top of each macaron.
+Tap the tray onto the counter to remove any air bubbles.
 Leave to sit at room temperature for 30 minutes.

-- Bake for 10-15 minutes.
+- Bake in the prepared oven for 10-15 minutes.
 Leave to cool for 10 minutes and then carefully peel the macarons off the baking paper.
-Leave to cool fully.
+Set aside and allow to cool fully.